at-sso/ZyrBot/docs/gemini_key.md

    **Remember to replace `your_api_key.txt` with the actual path to your API key.**

+2. **Secure Key Storage:**

+   - Move your API key under the folder named `.secrets` in the project directory if you haven't already.

 3. **Run the Python Script:**

    - Execute `main.py`.
 At first, the script will prompt you for the password used during encryption.
-   - Once you enter the password, the script will decrypt your key and store a plain-text version in `.secrets/key.txt` for future use.
+   - Once you enter the password, the script will decrypt your key and store a plain-text version of your password in `.secrets/key.txt` for future use.

    **Note:** You'll only be prompted for the password once.
-Subsequent script executions will automatically use the stored key in `.secrets/key.txt`.
+Subsequent script executions will automatically use the stored password in `.secrets/key.txt`.

 This approach ensures secure storage of your sensitive API key while enabling seamless integration with your Python code.